 - Completion of 60 semester units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education -Breadth Requirements. - A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Students must earn a "C" grade or better in all courses required for the major or area of emphasis.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education -Breadth Requirements. - b.
+A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Students must earn a "C" grade or better in all courses required for the major or area of emphasis.

-- Analyze data/information in addressing and evaluating problems and issues in making decisions. - 2.
+- 1. Analyze data/information in addressing and evaluating problems and issues in making decisions. - 2.
 Understand the purpose of scientific inquiry and the implications and applications of basic scientific principles. - Using the Scientific Method, students will be able to correctly interpret experimental data and effectively communicate the findings and implications of that data in writing.

-COURSES UNITS
+REQUIRE D COURSES UNITS

-Principles of Biology 5
+BIOL 1 Principles of Biology 5

-General Zoology 4
+BIOL 2 General Zoology 4

-General Botany 4
+BIOL 3 General Botany 4

+CHEM 1A Introductory Chemistry 5

-Introductory Chemistry 5
+CHEM 1B Introductory Chemistry 5

+MATH 1A Single Variable Calculus-Early Transcendentals 4

-8 units from one of the following groups:
+Complete Complete 8 units from one of the following groups:

-General Physics 3
+PHYS 2A General Physics 3

-General Physics Laboratory 1
+PHYS 3A General Physics Laboratory 1

-General Physics 3
+PHYS 2B General Physics 3

-General Physics Laboratory 1
+PHYS 3B General Physics Laboratory 1

+OR

-Mechanics 4
+PHYS 4A Mechanics 4

-Electromagnetism 4
+PHYS 4B Electromagnetism 4

-Principles of Biology General Zoology General Botany Introductory Chemistry Introductory Chemistry
+TOTAL UNITS REQUIRED FOR DEGREE MAJOR 35